 China registered 75 local infections on Wednesday, including four in Beijing.
 Regions with higher caseloads include Hebei, Heilongjiang and Jilin.

-An expert team dispatched by the WHO to look for the possible origin of the pandemic, meanwhile, emerged from their two-week isolation in Wuhan and embarked on their epidemiological probe in the central Chinese city, more than one year after the virus first appeared there.
+An expert team dispatched by the WHO to look for the possible origin of the pandemic, meanwhile, has emerged from their two-week isolation in Wuhan and embarked on their epidemiological probe in the central Chinese city, more than one year after the virus first appeared there.